decaporg/decap-cms/website/content/docs/using-netlify-cms-with-gatsby.md

       - { label: "Body", name: "body", widget: "markdown" }
 ```

-Here, we are telling Netlify CMS to ...
-For more info see https://www.netlifycms.org/docs/add-to-your-site/#configuration

 ### Add Netlify CMS

 Create the directory structure you see below: